Academic requirements for the programme are:

-This is because the first six months of the PhD programme has a mandatory, assessed and intensive Research Training Programme that all students, full and part time, must attend.
+This is because the first seven months of the PhD programme have a mandatory, assessed and intensive Research Training Programme that all students, full and part time, must attend.
 Upgrade to PhD is dependent on successful completion of the research training and upgrade.
 If you cannot focus 100% on the research training and upgrade because of a delayed commitment to the Masters course, you should not start the PhD programme.

 If, however, you are just awaiting the final Masters results with no further work commitment, you can request a temporary enrolment at Warwick.
 This enrolment is conditional on you subsequently bringing in the Masters final transcript to Student Records when released and proving you have been awarded the degree.
 If you have not been awarded the degree or require a re-sit or further work, your Warwick registration would likely be suspended until the following year.